KansaiUser/Capstone-/writeup.md

 ## Problems when running the simulator

-When trying to run the simulator by using the file unity_simulator_launcher.sh I got two problems:
+When trying to run the simulator by using the file `unity_simulator_launcher.sh` I got two problems:

 * The first one is that for some reason I can not select the file sys_int.x86.
 The program does not recognize it as a file

-* the second is that for the file sys_init.x86_64, it recognizes it as a file but then  I got the error
+* The second is that for the file sys_init.x86_64, it recognizes it as a file but then  I got the error

 Got a SIGABRT while executing native code.
 This usually indicates a fatal error in the mono runtime or one of the native libraries